+Members are nominated by University personnel and Program Advisory Committee(s) members.
+Nominations are reviewed and approved by the Dean of Research.

+Members must reflect the constituency they have been nominated to represent and be in a position to allocate time to fulfill committee responsibilities.

+## 4

-Members are nominated by University personnel and the IACC membership.
-Nominations are reviewed and approved by the VPRGS.
+Members are nominated by University personnel and Program Advisory Committee(s) members.
+Nominations are reviewed and approved by the Dean of Research.

 Members must reflect the constituency they have been nominated to represent and be in a position to allocate time to fulfill committee responsibilities.